- What’s new for people with, or at risk of, HSP?

 How do I get started?

 To be a candidate for testing, a neurologist must first diagnose that an individual may have, or be at risk of HSP.
 From there, it is on to a clinical genetics service.
-They are listed on the Centre for Genetics website and can be found, with phone numbers and addresses, at Genetic Counselling Services.
+The services available across Australia and in New Zealand are listed on the Centre for Genetics website with contact and location details.

-If your local public hospital don’t have a genetics service (some call it genetics counselling service) they will tell you the closest hospital that does.
-It is a good idea to meet with a genetic counsellor prior to being tested.
+If your local public hospital doesn’t have a genetics service (some call it genetics counselling service) they will tell you the closest hospital that does.
+It is necessary to meet with a genetic counsellor prior to being tested.

 How can my partner and I prevent our children inheriting HSP?